ProtoConsent

 See the SDK integration →

-Adapt behaviour
+Adapt behavior

 Don't negotiate, respond